-With established large partner status, Venoco purchased new hardware from Dell, including hyper-converged appliances to convert the former data centers into remote offices.
-Dell physically moved much of the equipment from the Denver data center to Las Vegas and performed a VMware VSphere upgrade from 5.1 to 6.0.
+As an established large partner, Venoco purchased new hardware from Dell, including hyper-converged appliances to convert the former data centers into remote offices.
+Dell and Logical Front moved the equipment from the Denver data center to Las Vegas and upgraded VMware VSphere from 5.1 to 6.0.

-With the equipment set-up and the servers running, the next challenge was to deliver these applications to the end users.
+With the data center migration complete and the servers running, the next challenge was to deliver these applications to the end users.
 Venoco had already procured a Citrix license, but their environment was out-dated.

 An Agile Partner

-As a Dell premier partner for more than a decade, Logical Front has a strong rapport with Dell EMC, and a reputation for helping clients every step of the way.
-Engineers from Logical Front traveled to both Denver and Las Vegas to implement the Venoco data center migration.
+A Dell premier partner for more than a decade, Logical Front has a strong rapport with Dell EMC, and a reputation for helping clients every step of the way.
+Engineers from Logical Front travelled to both Denver and Las Vegas to implement the Venoco data center migration.